On the Coexistence of Stability and Incentive Compatibility in Fractional Matchings: Introduction

-Our work addresses this notable gap.
-We design a polynomial-time algorithm to find a stable fractional matching, which is not integral, whenever one exists, under strict preference orders.
-This condition, while being realistic and only mildly restrictive for practical purposes, is critical to our construction.
-This in turn also helps us characterize the instances for whom a unique stable fractional matching exists.
+It is relevant to note that Caragiannis et al \cite{caragiannis2019stable}, do not give an algorithm to find a stable fractional matching that is non-integral, whenever one exists, irrespective of the social welfare.
+One of the contributions of our work is to fill this gap by designing a polynomial-time algorithm to find a stable fractional matching, which is non-integral, whenever one exists, under strict preferences.
+This condition of strict preferences, while being realistic and only mildly restrictive for practical purposes, is critical to our construction.
+This in turn also enables us to characterize the instances for which a unique stable fractional matching exists.

+In the simpler setting of binary utilities, the maximum weight matching satisfies many desirable properties such as being stable and giving no agent an incentive to misreport its preferences.
+This setting is studied by Bogomolnia and Moulin \cite{bogomolnaia2004random}.
+However these results do not extend beyond binary utilities, not even to ternary utilities.

-Envy-graphs are essential to our analysis and had previously been used largely only in work on fair division \cite{chevaleyre2007allocating,chaudhury2019little}.
-Envy is defined very differently in matching settings. ``Justified'' envy has been studied for the many-to-one matching setting, such as that of school choice, and is a relaxation of stability in these settings \cite{wu2018lattice,aziz2019random}.
-Other notions of fairness have also been studied for various matching applications \cite{aziz2019matching,huang2016fair,nguyen2019stable}.
-Some work has also been done in designing incentive compatible mechanisms for finding fair matchings in constrained settings \cite{yahiro2018strategyproof,zhang2018strategyproof}.
-However, the notions of fairness studied here are not the same as those studied in fair division literature.
-This is largely because fair division settings assume cardinal valuations.
-In contrast, traditional matching settings assume ordinal valuations.
+Envy-graphs are key to our analysis and have previously been used mostly only in work on fair division.
+Envy is typically defined very differently in matching settings. ``Justified'' envy has been studied for the many-to-one matching setting, such as that of school choice, and is a relaxation of stability in these settings \cite{wu2018lattice,aziz2019random, yahiro2018strategyproof,zhang2018strategyproof}.
+This is not the same as the notion of envy-freeness commonly studied in fair division literature \cite{lipton-envy-graph,budish2011combinatorial,foley1967resource,varian1974equity,stromquist1980cut}.
+Recently, Gollapudi, Kollias and Plaut \cite{gollapudi2020almost} and Freeman, Micha and Shah \cite{freeman2021two} study envy as in the fair division context for many-to-many matchings.
+The polynomial-time algorithm we present in this paper to compute the unique stable fractional matching uses envy-graphs.